-Direct market access (DMA) is a type of FX execution that offers traders access to the physical market without intermediaries.
+Direct market access (DMA) is a type of FX execution that offers traders access to the order books of liquidity providers without intermediaries.
 Traditionally, FX trading is conducted through a forex broker, who will request quotes from exchanges and market makers, and then present the best price to their client.
 But DMA is an electronic trading mechanism that enables you to see the different orders and prices yourself, and then place your trade accordingly.

 It is important to note that while you are trading based on underlying market prices and depth, what you actually receive when placing a trade is a CFD from us.
 Forex DMA works like this: